joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 During the initial prototyping stages our research objectives were as follows:

-*    What sorts of things do people instinctively find most distracting
+*    What sorts of distractions will best exemplify the difficulties of focusing on work during lockdown?
-*    What sorts of mind-games will people find engaging
+*    What sorts of mind-games will people find engaging?
-*    Evaluate proposed user experience (flow and UI design)
+*    Evaluate proposed user experience (flow and UI design).

 Towards the end of the development phase our research objectives were as follows:

-*    Test our hypothesis that the presence of distractions negatively impacts performance
+*    Test our hypothesis that the presence of distractions negatively impacts performance.
-*    Test our hypothesis that DistractAbility does effectively highlight the serious problem
+*    Test our hypothesis that DistractAbility does effectively highlight the serious problem.
-*    Evaluate distractions used in the second round
+*    Evaluate distractions used in the second round.
-*    Evaluate user experience
+*    Evaluate user experience.
-*    Feedback on potential future improvements
+*    Feedback on potential future improvements.

 ### Methodology ###